-Rad Care is a project of the Conspiracy of Geniuses and fiscally sponsored by Allied Media Projects.
+Rad Care is a project, a framework, a methodology, a way of being of the Conspiracy of Geniuses.
 We are queer, trans, people of color, mixed race, indigenous, people with disabilities, people living with HIV, etc. We are mostly activists, artists, survivors and healers.

 Rad Care is about changing our culture to make accessible space for those who are currently marginalized from the movement.
 Rad Care is about decolonizing the oppressive structure that permeates our movement.
 It is a methodology that focuses on the way we organize sustainable movements.
 The struggle, the movement should not create a need for self-care.
 The movement should function as our self-care.
 The movement should feed our hearts and souls because it is about our liberation, our freedom.
 It is about the embodiment of the struggle.
 It is about moving our bodies and other methodologies that remove the trauma from our bodies.